SereicikasTomas/angular-typing-game/README.md

 # Typing

 This is a typing game.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.5.
+Project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.5.

 ## Development server